Vaginal cancer is a growth of cells that starts in the vagina. The cells multiply quickly and can invade and destroy healthy body tissue.

 Types of surgery that may be used to treat vaginal cancer include:

-If your vagina is completely removed, you may choose to undergo surgery to construct a new vagina.
-Surgeons use pieces of skin, sections of intestine or flaps of muscle from other areas of your body to form a new vagina.
+If your vagina is completely removed, you may choose to have surgery to make a new vagina.
+Surgeons use sections of skin or muscle from other areas of your body to form a new vagina.

 - Clinical trials.
 Clinical trials are experiments to test new treatment methods.
 While a clinical trial gives you a chance to try the latest treatment advances, a cure isn't guaranteed.
-Discuss available clinical trials with your doctor to better understand your options, or contact the National Cancer Institute or the American Cancer Society to find out what clinical trials might be available to you.
+If you're interested in trying a clinical trial, discuss it with your healthcare team.

 When palliative care is used along with all of the other appropriate treatments, people with cancer may feel better and live longer.